PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 _Publisher: GitHub Copilot Labs or extensions like_ `_ChatGPT - CodeGPT_`

 Use with caution and a dash of curiosity.
-AI in your IDE is like a drunk oracle — surprisingly wise but occasionally hallucinatory.
+AI in your IDE is like a drunk oracle, surprisingly wise but occasionally hallucinatory.
 Still, ChatGPT plugins in VS Code are excellent for:

 - Explaining obfuscated code (yes, even that Powershell base64 blob).
 - Generating regex so you don’t have to summon it from memory.
 - Writing detections in natural language _before_ translating them into KQL.

-Just don’t let it write your detections unattended — it doesn’t have to defend the SOC at 2am.
+Just don’t let it write your detections unattended, it doesn’t have to defend the SOC at 2am.

 ### 🔄 8.
 REST Client